The result of an IndyRef today – 5 November 2023

 The ‘Yes’ side grew further, in the aftermath of the 2016 Brexit referendum, in which Scotland voted to remain in the EU.

 Support for Scottish independence nudged up to 50% for the first time in 2019, soon after Boris Johnson became prime minister.

 In the midst of the coronavirus pandemic, one in which the Scottish government took responsibility for the handling of the virus in Scotland, there were signs of sustained backing for Scottish independence for the first time.
 By the second half of 2020, in November 2020, the Yes campaign reached a record level of 56% in the polls.

-However, following the Scottish parliament election of May 2021, one in which Nicola Sturgeon continued in government albeit in coalition with the Scottish greens , there have been signs of a slight drop off in enthusiasm for Scottish independence.
-This drop off appears to dovetail with a growth in support in the opinion polls for the Scottish labour party under Anas Sarwar.
+However, following the Scottish parliament election of May 2021, one in which Nicola Sturgeon continued in government albeit in coalition with the Scottish greens , there had been signs of a slight drop off in enthusiasm for Scottish independence.
+This drop off appeared to initially dovetail with a growth in support in the opinion polls for the Scottish labour party under Anas Sarwar.